DÜNYA GÜREŞİNDE

 K. Monday (USA)

-The offensive wrestler initiates his action when the opponent attempts to place his hand on his (the offensive wrestler's) shoulder (pictures 1 and 2).
+An offensive action of the two time Olympic champion A. Fadzajew (RUS) A forward leg trip holding the arm and leg on the same side The offensive wrestler initiates his action when the opponent attempts to place his hand on his (the offensive wrestler's) shoulder (pictures 1 and 2).
 The offensive wrestler executes an internal forearm and upper arm pulling his opponent thus making him step forward with his right foot (picture 4).
 Doing that the offensive wrestler forcibly bends over, pressing his head against the opponent's chest (pictures 5 and 6).
 Then, with his right arm the offensive wrestler locks his opponent's right hip and executes an external right leg trip driving the opponent backwards and down, bringing him into a danger position and maintaining this position by pressing him to the mat with his shoulders (pictures 7 and 8).
 (Juri A. Schachmuradow, Freestyle Wrestling.
-FILA, 1996)
+FILA, 1996) |

 An offensive action of the Olympic champion